-Most people simply ignore unwanted emails, some delete them without opening, and a full 8% of subscribers use the “report as spam” button to forcibly unsubscribe.
+Most people simply ignore unwanted emails, some delete them without opening, and a full 8% of subscribers use the “report as spam” button instead of the unsubscribe button!

 This presents a real problem for marketers.
-Having disinterested/unengaged subscribers on your list will over time erode your domain reputation and eventually make it harder for you to reach your entire list.
+Having disinterested/unengaged subscribers on your list will erode your domain reputation over time, eventually making it harder for you to reach even the engaged subscribers in your database.